-Languages: Unlike other course platforms, Udemy also offers courses in 65 languages besides English.
+Languages: Unlike other course platforms, Udemy also offers courses in 65 languages besides English (including Chinese and Hindi).

 Varying quality: Since anyone can create lessons, the quality of the content is very different between courses.
 This is also true for teaching styles.
 In addition, some non-native English-speaking instructors can be hard to understand.
 The course preview is a great help!

 Price changes: Some reviews criticize the fact that course prices change a lot.
 But that’s not a scam, it’s just dynamic pricing over time and between geographies and users.
 As a rule of thumb, you should only book at prices below $50.

 Few free courses: Some instructors start by offering their courses for free.
 However, Udemy does not have the permanently free learning option that other providers offer.

 Value of certificates: The reputation of Udemy certificates with employers is still low and needs to improve.
 The main reason is the varying quality between courses.
 Thus, most Udemy students aim to upgrade their skills, not to get certificates for their CV.

 Limited theoretical insight: If you are looking for theoretical concepts at university level, chances are that you will find better alternatives with other course providers.

 Course updates: Many courses are launched but never updated later.
 The date of the last update is shown on the course page.